SharepointDesigns/documentation/spd-documentation/docs/design-2/overview.md

 ## 📄 Documentation

-Everything you need to get started, configure, and deploy Design 2 Sub Pages is available in our documentation:
+Everything you need to get started, configure, and deploy Design 2 is available in our documentation:
 👉 [View Documentation](/documentation/docs/design-2/installation)